Juicedd/reviewwebsite/readme.md

    git clone https://github.com/Juicedd/reviewwebsite.git
    ```
 2. Open the project in a vscode dev container.
 3. Once the project is opened in the dev container.
-Create a python environment with .venv as follows.
-4. ctrl + shift + p
-5. write: Python: Create Environment...
-6. select: Venv
-7. select the global python version
+Happy Coding!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>